chophilip21/jigsaw_image_classification/README.md

 # Pytorch Lightning implementation of Jigsaw Patch Learning for Fine-grained image classification

 - This repository is created for SFU CMPT 757 class final project.
-- This repository has additional loss functions that can improve the results of the original code.
-- Refer to colab.ipynb to see how things run exactly.
 - Follwing is the link for my report: https://drive.google.com/file/d/1TwjfJGza-sVAXdqWAxRbdO5NogSQxTRZ/view?usp=sharing
 - This repository's backbone classfier is my Pytorch lightning implementation of https://github.com/PRIS-CV/PMG-Progressive-Multi-Granularity-Training.
 Credits to the author of PMG.
+- This repository has additional loss functions that can improve the results of the original code (PMG), and acheives state-of-the-art results in FGVC benchmark datasets like CUB-200_2011.

 ## Requirment